Authenticate Wi-Fi in WatchGuard Cloud Clients with Microsoft Active Directory and NPS

 Additional RADIUS Server Options

-After you have configured and saved your RADIUS server basic settings, you can also configure these additional options:
+After you have configured and saved your RADIUS server basic settings, you can also edit the server to configure these additional options:

 • Timeout (Seconds) — In the Timeout text box, type a value in seconds.
 The timeout value is the amount of time the device waits for a response from the authentication server before it tries to connect again.
 The default value is 10 seconds.